matiasleidemer/released-today-archived/README.md

-# released
+# released.today

 Track new music releases from your favorite artists.
 Don't miss a thing! 🎶

 ## Setup

-- Ruby 2.4.1
+- Ruby 2.6.3
-- Rails 5.1
+- Rails 5.2
-- Postgres 9.2
+- Postgres 9.6
 - Redis
 - Sidekiq

 Once you downloaded the repo, install everything with

 ```
 bundle install